rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

 > Note: The examples in Listings 10-16, 10-17, and 10-23 declare variables
 > without giving them an initial value, so the variable name exists in the outer
 > scope.
 At first glance, this might appear to be in conflict with Rust’s having
-> no null values.
+> no null значения.
 However, if we try to use a variable before giving it a value,
 > we’ll get a compile-time error, which shows that Rust indeed does not allow
-> null values.
+> null значения.

 The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of `5`.
 Inside